 Sometimes the new role requires a new mindset, approach, or leadership skills.

-Executive leadership coaching is a proven tool for addressing these challenges.
+Executive leadership coaching is a proven tool for addressing these challenges and elevating performance.

 Executive leadership coaching typically starts with a process to ensure the right coach is matched with the executive.

-To ensure the coaching engagement is successful, the coach and the coachee will usually meet with the coachee’s direct manager, and sometimes an HR professional, to decide on goals, discuss ways to measure success, and agree to expectations on things such as confidentiality ahead of time.
+To ensure the coaching engagement is successful, the coach and the coachee may work together to decide on goals, discuss ways to measure success, and agree to expectations on things such as confidentiality ahead of time.
 These meetings can take place in-person or virtually.

-The coach then works with executives one-on-one, either in-person or virtually, over a period of several months to help them apply what they already know, discover new perspectives and resources, and increase their self-awareness and ability to meet new challenges.
+The coach then works with the leader one-on-one, either in-person or virtually, over a period of several months to help them apply what they already know, discover new perspectives and resources, and increase their self-awareness and ability to meet new challenges.